E1 Install Guide

 ASP.NET 4.8 feature found under Web Server>Application Development when managing roles for Windows Server.

 Note that older versions of Windows Server OS will display older ASP.NET versions such as 4.6 or 4.7 even though these options will install ASP.NET 4.8 if .NET Framework 4.8 is installed on the server.

-- For Windows Active Directory/LDAP single sign-on installations, the Windows Authentication feature should also be installed (found under Web Server>Security when managing roles for Windows Server)
+- Windows Authentication feature found under Web Server>Security when managing roles for Windows Server

 - Full EnterpriseOne client install Xe or higher